derivita/hrpc-docs/README.md

 ## Publishing the site

-The gRPC website is automatically published by [Netlify](https://netlify.com).
+The HRPC website is automatically published by [Netlify](https://netlify.com).
 Any time changes are pushed to the `master` branch, the site is re-built and re-deployed.
 This process does not require manual management.

 ## Site content